Tirumala Krishna Idol

 Tirumala Krishna idol is one of the idols in the Tirumala Venkateswara Temple, Andhra Pradesh, India.
 While the temple is dedicated to worship of lord Vishnu as Venkateswara, it contains the idols of some of Vishnu's other avatars - Krishna and Rama.
-The temple also has the idol of Rukmini, wife of Lord Krishna.
+The temple also has the idol of Rukmini, principle consort of Lord Krishna.

 Idol description

 The idol of Lord Krishna is seen in the navanitha nritya (celestial dance) pose of a child.
 The lord is seen in the dancing pose with his left hand stretched out in a dancing pose and the left leg placed on the pedestal.
 The right leg is bent at the knee and doesn't rest on the pedestal.
 The right hand holds a dollop of butter.

 Rukmini Idol

 The idol of Rukmini devi has a lotus in the left hand while the right hand is in the blessing pose.
 The idol is on a lotus pedestal.
 The details of the exact date when the idol was consecrated, the history of the idol and whether it was found/made along with the Krishna idol is not known.